 But – wait!
 Was everything really lost?
-Could I stand upk?
+Could I stand up?
 Could I walk to my own father?
 My father’s loving face took shape through the fog of despair.
 He was still there, he still loved me, even though I didn’t really know him too well at this point.

-Now, Pappa had a new family, but he found room for me, even though he was not too well-off.
+Now Pappa had a new family, but he found room for me, even though he was not too well-off.
 I had found a home.
-Pappa’s new wife, Elsa, was very generous and did not seem to mind.
+Pappa’s second wife, Elsa, was very generous and did not seem to mind.
 I now also had a little sister, Lisbet, who was just 5 years old at the time.
-She started stydying medicine after a fortunate divorce and she had the care of her two sons.
-She became an MD like my older sister, Gun, but my father very sadly did not live to see that.
+She would later study medicine after a fortunate divorce which gave her two sons into her care.
+She would go on to become an MD like my older sister, Gun.
+But my father very sadly did not live to see that.

-I was now settled in Pappa’s and Elsa’s home.
+Meanwhile, back in 1952, I was now settled in Pappa’s and Elsa’s home.
 This was a peaceful haven, free from over-emotional outbursts and the kind of frequently recurrent crises that had marred my youth.

-Pappa and I concluded that I could go to France to do my practical work in a family (un ‘stage’ in French) and improve my French-speaking ability at the same time.
+Pappa and I concluded that I could go to France to do my practical work in a family (‘un stage’, in French) and improve my French-speaking ability at the same time.
 After five years of French in lycée and in spite of a good grade in my final exam, I could barely make a sentence orally or understand spoken French.
 I spoke English fluently, already after a few years in the lower grades, thanks to the most extraordinary English teacher that ever was.